 There’s no better way to attract potential buyers than by looking at past success stories.
 Which is why you should take the opportunity to chat with your vendor about what made the property attractive to them.
 A great way to make this content for your feed is by filming an informal interview with the owner.
-Ask them their favourite things about the property and suburb.
+Ask them their favourite things about the property or suburb, and post them on social media.
 If you’re feeling inspired you could even take this one step further by turning it into a series of posts featuring other relevant people such as the builder or architect of the home or other local residents.
 If video isn’t possible, type up a quick Q&A about the property to caption a photo would work well too.

 Need help with your digital marketing?